SunnyDeng/azure-content-dede/articles/storage/storage-dotnet-how-to-use-files.md

 ### Kopieren einer Datei in ein BLOB

-Im folgenden Beispiel wird eine Datei erstellt und diese in ein BLOB im selben Speicherkonto kopiert.
+Im folgenden Beispiel wird eine Datei erstellt und in ein Blob im selben Speicherkonto kopiert.
 In dem Beispiel wird für die Quelldatei eine SAS erstellt, die der Dienst dazu verwendet, während des Kopiervorgangs den Zugriff auf die Quelldatei zu authentifizieren.

-    //Parse the connection string for the storage account.
+    // Parse the connection string for the storage account.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-    //Create a CloudFileClient object for credentialed access to File storage.
+    // Create a CloudFileClient object for credentialed access to File storage.
     CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

-    //Create a new file share, if it does not already exist.
+    // Create a new file share, if it does not already exist.
     CloudFileShare share = fileClient.GetShareReference("sample-share");
     share.CreateIfNotExists();

-    //Create a new file in the root directory.
+    // Create a new file in the root directory.
     CloudFile sourceFile = share.GetRootDirectoryReference().GetFileReference("sample-file.txt");
     sourceFile.UploadText("A sample file in the root directory.");

-    //Get a reference to the blob to which the file will be copied.
+    // Get a reference to the blob to which the file will be copied.
     CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();
     CloudBlobContainer container = blobClient.GetContainerReference("sample-container");
     container.CreateIfNotExists();
     CloudBlockBlob destBlob = container.GetBlockBlobReference("sample-blob.txt");

-    //Create a SAS for the file that's valid for 24 hours.
+    // Create a SAS for the file that's valid for 24 hours.
-    //Note that when you are copying a file to a blob, or a blob to a file, you must use a SAS
+    // Note that when you are copying a file to a blob, or a blob to a file, you must use a SAS
-    //to authenticate access to the source object, even if you are copying within the same
+    // to authenticate access to the source object, even if you are copying within the same
-    //storage account.
+    // storage account.
     string fileSas = sourceFile.GetSharedAccessSignature(new SharedAccessFilePolicy()
     {
-        //Only read permissions are required for the source file.
+        // Only read permissions are required for the source file.
         Permissions = SharedAccessFilePermissions.Read,
         SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24)
     });

-    //Construct the URI to the source file, including the SAS token.
+    // Construct the URI to the source file, including the SAS token.
     Uri fileSasUri = new Uri(sourceFile.StorageUri.PrimaryUri.ToString() + fileSas);

-    //Copy the file to the blob.
+    // Copy the file to the blob.
     destBlob.StartCopy(fileSasUri);

-    //Write the contents of the file to the console window.
+    // Write the contents of the file to the console window.
     Console.WriteLine("Source file contents: {0}", sourceFile.DownloadText());
     Console.WriteLine("Destination blob contents: {0}", destBlob.DownloadText());